 Star of the West was a title given to Westmoreland County by 18th century German pioneers who regarded it as a "stella" or star as they traveled from eastern Pennsylvania through this region and toward western territories.
 The 5-pointed star also represents the five counties that were carved from Westmoreland's original boundaries - Allegheny, Fayette, Greene, Washington, and Westmoreland.
 This Star reflects our mission to provide a guide through history to a greater understanding of the present and a clearer path to the future.

-THIS MONTH IN HISTORY - FEBRUARY
+THIS MONTH IN HISTORY - APRIL

 See Today in History for more dates of particular interest to Westmoreland County.